HumbleBee14/scribe-ai/README.md

 > Turn any document into a smart agent.

-A production-grade multimodal reasoning platform that transforms any document into an AI-powered Q&A assistant.
+A multimodal documents reasoning platform that transforms any document into an AI-powered Q&A assistant.
 Upload any PDF, and the system builds a knowledge base that answers questions with exact data, visual references, and page citations.

-**Live demo:** [agenticmind.space](https://agenticmind.space) -- deployed on Azure VM with Cloudflare
+**Live @** [agenticmind.space](https://agenticmind.space) -- deployed on Azure VM with Cloudflare

 ---